 Onkaparinga Multi Zone fitted electric blanket (queen)

-If you like different temperatures for your upper and lower body (or just want warm feet without overheating), this one’s worth a look.
+If you like different temperatures for your upper and lower body (or just want warm feet without overheating), this electric blanket’s worth a look.
 The Onkaparinga Multi Zone has separate heating zones you can control independently, plus an easy-to-use LED controller on each side.
 The fitted skirt helps it stay in place, and the whole thing is machine washable once you unplug the controls.

 “I bought this blanket because I get cramps in my legs at night,” posted a recent review on the Pillow Talk website.
 “Well no more.
 This blanket has changed my life.
 I no longer have to leap out of bed because of agonising cramps.
 The gentle warmth keeps my legs warm all night and my body at the right temperature.
 I turn the whole blanket on to four about half an hour before I go to bed.
 Then turn the top half off and leave the bottom on to three or four depending on how cold it is.
 Highly recommended if you have leg cramping problems.”